gpisano97/Micron/README.md

 * Create readable and dynamic URI in order to reach the resources.
 	* Definitions of typed or not-typed path params -> `/example/{param:string}` or `/example/{param:numeric}` or `/example/{param}`
 	* Definitions of typed or not-typed query params.
 You can define wich query params is allowed and their types (if they have).
 Fill the key `allowedQueryParams` with an array like this `["queryp1" => "string", "queryp2" => "numeric", "queryp3"]`
+ 	* UriParam class helper for uri params.
+Manage param name ad type.
-* JWT Library Class, this class allow to create and manage JWT Token.
+* JWT Library Class, this class allow to create and manage JWT Token with refresh token support.
 * Database Library Class, this class allow the interactions with a MySql database, including query execution with parameters, transactions and also the Table class, a powerfull class that allow you to make the CRUD operations on a table.
 * Response Library Class, this class provide a usefull set of json encoded response with the correct HTTP Code.
 It also provide the `provideFile`method for file download and the `textAsHTML` method that generate an html type response.
 * FilesManager Library Class. this class provide a set of functions to upload, manage and download file with your Micron-based application.
 The class store the file in a very organized way based on integer file id.
 * Resource Interface.
-This is a new entry, the classes that implements this interface are handled by Micron as resources!
+The classes that implements this interface are handled by Micron as resources!
 	* Using the `registerResources`  method provided by Route Class, you can register your own resource Class.
 The parameter is an array wich can contains both string's class name and class instance -> `registerResources(['ClassResourceName', new ClassResource()])`.
 Obviously in order to make this work you must require your class php's file where you call registerResources method (i suggest to do this in the index.php file).
 This method runs the `listen` function inherited from Resource interface, in the listen function you must put your resource's end points.
  * Resources auto-discover.
 Micron is now able to locale all PHP class that implements the Resource interface and to run the listen function!
 This make the code a lot cleaner and organized.
+ * ResourceName attribute for class that implement Resource interface.
+This attribute can power up the performance of a Micron application.
+The name of the resource must be the same as the uri root.
+ * ORM and DBModel, Micron provides a new ORM that allow to use the code first approach or not.
+A class that extends the class DBModel will be a "Micron DB Model" and, thanks to his definition, can map a database table and make operations on it.
+ 	* Every table column must have the `TableField` attribute and a type (php type, php default value or a micron type provided as attribute for each public property of the class that will be a column).
+    	* With `CreateTableIfNotExists` attribute, Micron is able to automatically create and update the model on the database as a table without any manual interaction with the database.
+ * Custom Middlewares support.
+Is possible to define one or more class (that implements ICustomMiddleware interface) to use as Custom Middleware.
+This class can access to the request and manipulate it or validate it before the listener funciton execution.
  * Static files provider.
 Define your static files folder (usually "public"), make your folders structure and Micron will automatically create all the correct URI for you!

 ## Incoming Features
 Some very cool features are almost ready for release!
 Let's see some of them :

-* CustomMiddlewares
-* UriParam class to build cleaner uri
-* Database ORM.
 * .env file support.

-## Tutorial
+## Demo
 This section contains a complete tutorial on Micron in form of little standalone demos!
 I suggest to follow the order of the demos because the usage will become more advanced, cool and tidy for every demo!

 * [Basic usage](https://drive.google.com/file/d/1mY8RoMx6-dnDTETUU4qtN4LbOkhE_Zuf/view?usp=drive_link)